Not on View

 From January 10 through March 7 the museum's ticket office will relocate to Dorsoduro 708.
 As a result, the cloakroom service will be temporarily suspended.
 We apologize for the inconvenience.

 Kenzo Okada was born on September 28, 1902, in Yokohama, Japan.
-In 1922 he enrolled at the Tokyo Fine Arts University and in 1924 moved to Paris, where he studied with Tsuguji Fujita and was influenced by the French painting.
+In 1922 he enrolled at the Tokyo Fine Arts University and in 1924 moved to Paris, where he studied with Tsuguji Fujita and was influenced by French painting.
 Okada exhibited at the Salon d’Automne of 1927 and later that year returned to Japan.
-His first one-man show took place at the Mitsukoshi Department Store in Tokyo in 1928.
-The Nichido Gallery, Tokyo, held solo presentations of Okada’s work regularly from 1929 to 1935.
+His first solo show took place at the Mitsukoshi Department Store in Tokyo in 1928.
+The Nichido Gallery, Tokyo, held solo shows of Okada’s work regularly from 1929 to 1935.
 Also in 1929 two of Okada’s paintings were accepted at the sixteenth exhibitions of the Nikakai, an association of contemporary Japanese artists.
 Okada was awarded a prize by the Nikakai in 1936 and he became a member of the group the following year.